thomas-tams/mlops_02476_project/reports/README.md

 --- We used a requirements.txt file to manage our dependencies.
 The list of dependencies has been continually updated during development.
 To get a complete copy of our development environment, one would have to run the following commands: <br>`git clone https://github.com/thomas-tams/mlops_02476_project.git`
 <br>`cd mlops_02476_project`
-<br>`conda create -n py39_mlops python=3.9`
+<br>`conda create -n mlops_project_tcs python=3.9`
-<br>`conda activate py39_mlops`
+<br>`conda activate mlops_project_tcs`
 <br>`pip install -e .["dev"]`
 <br>`pre-commit install`

 Another smart way to get a copy of the development environment is by using *invoke*.
-With *conda* and *invoke* a new team member may set up a development environment through these commands invoke in the base conda environment:
+With *conda* and *invoke* a new team member may set up a development environment through these commands using invoke in the base conda environment:
 <br>`git clone https://github.com/thomas-tams/mlops_02476_project.git`
 <br>`cd mlops_02476_project`
 <br>`invoke create-environment`